 Yes, based on current evidence, CBD can be classed as psychoactive.
 And, although there's still a lot we don't know about the effects of the cannabinoid, it's believed to have a promising future, helping various mood-related conditions.

-Like chocolate, CBD has the ability to positively affect our mind, just as a psychoactive substance should.
-However, the comparison to chocolate is not purely based on their interaction with serotonin levels.
+Like chocolate, CBD can positively affect our mind, just as a psychoactive substance should.
+However, we haven't based CBD’s comparison to chocolate purely on the interaction with serotonin receptors.
 Both compounds are likely to have adverse effects when taken in excess.
-It is for this reason that even substances that are good for our health should be consumed in moderation as part of a healthy lifestyle.
+Even substances that are good for our health need a balanced approach, especially as part of a healthy lifestyle.

 If you want to experience the therapeutic qualities of CBD for yourself, why not browse the Cibdol store for a complete selection of CBD oils, capsules, cosmetics and supplements.
 Or, if you still have more questions about CBD and how it affects the mind, explore our CBD Encyclopedia for a series of beginner-friendly guides and articles.